-Where a multi-agency approach is required, it may be decided during the Annual Review that an Education, Health and Care plan may be initiated.
+Where a multi-agency approach is required, it may be decided during the Annual Review that an Education, Health and Care plan may be initiated in place of the previous statementing process.
 A child who has a EHC plan will continue to receive support as determined during the Annual Review.
 All specialist services involved in supporting the child are required to contribute to the Annual Review, and their contributions will form part of the EHC plan.
-The Annual Review will be chaired by the SENDCO, to review the appropriateness of the provision and to recommend to the LA whether any changes need to be made to the EHC plan or to the funding arrangements for the child.
+The Annual Review will be chaired by the SENCO, to review the appropriateness of the provision and to recommend to the LA whether any changes need to be made to the EHC plan or to the funding arrangements for the child.
 Parents continue to be able to request the initiation of an EHC plan.
 HPS will consider initiating an EHC plan for a child who may need to transfer to specialist provision or who is transferring to a school in another local authority.